Affiliate links on Android Authority may earn us a commission. Learn more.

 How does Google VideoPoet work?

-In the aforementioned paper, Google’s researchers explained that VideoPoet differs from conventional text-to-image and text-to-video generators.
+In their paper, Google’s researchers explained that VideoPoet differs from conventional text-to-image and text-to-video generators.
 Unlike Midjourney, for example, VideoPoet does not use a diffusion model to generate images from random noise.
 That approach works well for individual images but falls flat for videos where the model needs to account for motion and consistency over time.

 VideoPoet is a large language model that generates videos instead of text.